NSHipster/articles/2012-11-12-valuetransformer.md

 ---
-title: NSValueTransformer
+title: ValueTransformer
 author: Mattt
 category: Cocoa
 tags: nshipster
 excerpt: >-
-  `NSValueTransformer` is perhaps the one that fared the worst in the shift from macOS to iOS.
+  `ValueTransformer` is perhaps the one that fared the worst in the shift from macOS to iOS.
   But you know what?
 It's ripe for a comeback.
   With a little bit of re-tooling and some recontextualization, this blast from the past could be the next big thing in your application.